 Vermont's Stowe Mountain Resort to be bought by Vail Resorts

+In this Dec.
+3, 2007 file photo, skiers fill the lifts at Stowe Mountain Resort in Stowe, Vt.
 The Colorado-based Vail Resorts announced Tuesday, Feb.
-21, 2017, that it is purchasing the Vermont resort for $50 milli...
-STOWE, Vt. - Stowe Mountain Resort in Vermont is being purchased by the Colorado-based Vail Resorts for $50 million.
+21, 2017, that it is purchasing the Vermont resort for $50 million.

 Comments